ChainAgnostic/namespaces/tezos/README.md

 # Namespace for Tezos Blockchains

-This document defines the applicability of CAIP schemes to the blockchains of the Tezos ecosystem.
+This document defines the applicability of CAIP schemes to the blockchains of the Tezos ecosystem according to the *Namespace Reference Purpose and Guidelines* of [CAIP-104][].

 ## Syntax